Who We Work With: Book a Motivational Corporate Speaker

 Your corporate entity is experiencing change that is stirring negative internal currents.

 Perhaps your company is in the turmoil of a merger—first, or one of a series.
-Integration of workforces isn’t going smoothly.
+The integration of workforces isn’t going smoothly.
 Potential downsizing injects anxiety and fear into your employees.
 Uncountable internal stresses—some not even directly observable—rip at staff cohesiveness.
 The workforce is feeling unrest, and you need a way to combat that downward pressure.

 Your corporate workforce is demoralized for a variety of reasons.

 You see various feeling states as you wander the hallways at work.
-From disheartened to shell shocked, you feel an “in the trenches” mentality setting in.
+From disheartened to shell-shocked, you feel an “in the trenches” mentality setting in.
 Those feeling states lead to behaviors that impact the company: lack of courage, less determination, low commitment, made-up excuses, not much stick-to-it behavior, and employees getting stumped by the smallest obstacles.

 “Bunker mentality” is causing a lack of commonality and empathy for co-workers.

 Humans have all kinds of assets that go underground during stress.
-These assets are clustered around a conviction that you have that ability to figure out problems.
+These assets are clustered around a conviction that you have “that” ability to figure out problems.
 When you don’t believe you can handle what’s coming your way, you go lukewarm—and the corporation gets half-committed employees.

 Your company is fully committed to diversity, but struggling with aspects of implementing it.

 You want to empower diversity, but the 1-2-3 steps aren’t obvious.
 It’s not easy to admit what you don’t know about inclusiveness.
 It seems it should be easier than it is, but, honestly, sometimes it feels like tiptoeing across a minefield.